-Applying for Disability Benefits?
+Applying for SSDI?
 Let us Help

 There are at least four ways to apply for social Security benefits:

 - In writing

-• By phone
+- By phone

 - In person

-Call our office today for a free case evaluation.
+Call our office today at #800-419-7606 or a free case evaluation.
 Remember, there’s no fee until you win.